microsoft/vscode-docs/docs/remote/containers.md

     > **Note:** Some Docker commands invoked from the Docker extension can fail when invoked from a VS Code window opened in a container.
 Most containers do not have the Docker command line installed.
 Therefore commands invoked from the Docker extension that rely on the Docker command line, for example **Docker: Show Logs**, fail.
 If you need to execute these commands, open a new local VS Code window and use the Docker extension from this window or [set up Docker inside your container](https://aka.ms/vscode-remote/samples/docker-in-docker).

 2. You can then go to the Docker view and expand the **Containers** node to see what containers are running.
-Right click and select **Stop Container** to shut one down.
+Right-click and select **Stop Container** to shut one down.

     ![Docker Explorer screenshot](images/containers/docker-stop.png)